How Often Should You Change Your Furnace Filter?

 What Happens If You Put A Furnace Filter In Backward?

-A furnace filter will not work properly if it is installed backward.
-Dust and dirt may pass through the filter more often than they should, clogging your HVAC system with debris.
-This may result in less efficient heating or cooling and higher energy costs.
-In addition, a misfitting filter could result in damage or air leakage.
-To guarantee smooth operation, make sure the filter has been placed correctly.
+If a furnace filter is installed backward, it won't function properly.
+Dust and dirt can bypass the filter, clogging your HVAC system with debris.
+This can lead to less efficient heating or cooling and higher energy costs.
+Furthermore, a poorly fitting filter may cause air leakage or damage.
+To ensure optimal operation, always check that the filter is installed correctly.

 Does Changing Filter Improve Heat?